 III.
 The university will not release personally identifiable information from a student’s education records without the student’s prior written consent or an authenticated electronic signature release.
 Exceptions are noted in the university’s policy concerning the privacy of student education records and include:

 a. disclosure of information to a university official having a legitimate educational interest in the specific education record.
+A university official is any person employed by the university in an administrative, supervisory, academic, clinical, research or support staff position, a person elected to the Board of Trustees, a student serving on an official committee, or a person employed by or under contract to the university to perform a specific task.
+Such a person has a legitimate educational interest whenever they are performing a task that is specified in his or her position description or by a contract agreement, performing a task related to a student’s education, performing a task related to the discipline of a student, or providing a service or benefit relating to the student or student’s family (such as health care, counseling, job placement or financial aid);a. disclosure of information to a university official having a legitimate educational interest in the specific education record.
 A university official is any person employed by the university in an administrative, supervisory, academic, research or support staff position, a person elected to the Board of Trustees, a student serving on an official committee, or a person employed by or under contract to the university to perform a specific task.
-Such a person has a legitimate educational interest whenever he or she is performing a task that is specified in his or her position description or by a contract agreement, performing a task related to a student’s education, performing a task related to the discipline of a student, or providing a service or benefit relating to the student or student’s family (such as health care, counseling, job placement or financial aid);
+Such a person has a legitimate educational interest whenever they are performing a task that is specified in his or her position description or by a contract agreement, performing a task related to a student’s education, performing a task related to the discipline of a student, or providing a service or benefit relating to the student or student’s family (such as health care, counseling, job placement or financial aid);

 b. disclosure of information in connection with financial aid for which the student has applied or which the student has received, when disclosure is necessary for such purposes as determining eligibility for, amount or conditions of the aid;

 c. disclosure of information in response to a judicial order or legally issued subpoena;